Azure/azure-sdk-for-js/sdk/communication/communication-jobrouter/review/communication-jobrouter.api.md

     kind: "conditional" | "pass-through" | "rule-engine" | "static" | "weighted-allocation-queue-selector";
 }

-// Warning: (ae-forgotten-export) The symbol "ConditionalQueueSelectorAttachment" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "PassThroughQueueSelectorAttachment" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "RuleEngineQueueSelectorAttachment" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "StaticQueueSelectorAttachment" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "WeightedAllocationQueueSelectorAttachment" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export type QueueSelectorAttachmentUnion = QueueSelectorAttachment | ConditionalQueueSelectorAttachment | PassThroughQueueSelectorAttachment | RuleEngineQueueSelectorAttachment | StaticQueueSelectorAttachment | WeightedAllocationQueueSelectorAttachment;